nikki-pru/flex-training/docs/portal/cleanup.rst

 Summary
 -------
-In summary of this, and the last section on `Starting Fresh`_, what we need for a clean start up are the following:
+In summary of this, and the section on `Starting Fresh`_, what we need for a clean startup are the following:

 1. Clean database
 2. Clean data folder